So you’ve realized Constant Contact isn’t your cup of tea.

-- True all-in-one solution – more than any other alternative to Constant Contact, GetResponse offers tools that let you engage your audience and personalize your customer journey across all key channels, like email, marketing automation, transactional emails, SMS, webinars, web push notifications, live chats, landing pages, website builder, and paid ads.
+- Wide range of features – more than any other alternative to Constant Contact, GetResponse offers tools that let you engage your audience and personalize your customer journey across all key channels.
+That includes email, marketing automation, transactional emails, SMS, webinars, web push notifications, live chats, landing pages, website builder, and paid ads.
 No need to integrate external tools as all of these come out of the box.

 - Flawless conversion funnels – With GetResponse, you can create and manage your entire sales process from one place.
-Build landing pages to enhance lead generation, create high-converting sales pages, order forms, webinars, and more – GetResponse makes it easy to create multiple sorts of conversion funnels, even if you have zero experience!
+Build landing pages to enhance lead generation, create high-converting sales pages, order forms, webinars, and more – GetResponse makes it easy to create multiple conversion funnels, even if you have zero experience!

 - It’s cost-effective – we’re not about that penny-pinching life, but a good deal is a good deal. 😎

-- Multi-language support – GetResponse comes in more than 20+ languages, so even if English isn’t your native language, you’ll be able to use it with ease.
+- Multi-language support – GetResponse comes in 20+ languages, so even if English isn’t your native language, you’ll be able to use it with ease.

 Reasons NOT to pick GetResponse

 We’re not really keen on the “one size fits all” approach – it’s just not true.

-Although it’s a stellar tool, GetResponse won’t fit everybody:
+Although we have a stellar tool, GetResponse won’t fit everybody:

-- A fewer number of integrations – GetResponse does have around 150 integrations, but it’s still less than other popular Constant Contact alternatives such as Mailchimp.
+- A smaller number of integrations – GetResponse does have around 150 integrations, but it’s still less than other popular Constant Contact alternatives like Mailchimp.
 On the other hand, you get a substantial amount of features, and you can connect external tools with API, Zapier, or PieSync, so this one is easily fixed.

 - A bit difficult to use once you try to connect multiple tools – with GetResponse, you can easily grow sales funnels, create multiple lists, and build an audience.
 However, things get a bit cluttered regarding the UI.
 Nothing to worry about – our customer success team helps in a flash, and with the MAX plan, you get a dedicated account manager, so things run smoothly.

-GetResponse’s pricing has five tiers: Free, Basic, Plus, Professional, and Max.
+GetResponse’s pricing has four tiers: Email Marketing, Marketing Automation, Ecommerce Marketing, and Max.